-Students must meet with their advisory committee on an annual basis.
-This is to ensure that the student's progress is satisfactory at each stage of the program.
+Students must meet with their advisory committee a minimum of once per academic year.
+This is to ensure that the student is continuing to make satisfactory academic progress.
 The schedule for meetings should be as follows:

 Year Purpose Committee

-1 Monitor progress IAC
+1 Assess progress IAC

 2 Comprehensive exam IAC

 3 Prospectus exam DAC

-4 Monitor progress DAC
+4 Assess progress DAC

 5 Dissertation defense DAC